Inside my home Darkroom

 Several years ago, I built a home darkroom to give myself the freedom to work with analogue processes whenever I wanted.
 Since then, it’s been an integral part of how I create and finish my photographs.
 The ability to control every aspect of the print—from contrast and exposure to paper choice and toning—has had a major impact on the way I approach photography as a whole.

 At the beginning of 2025, I made the decision to place more emphasis on darkroom printing as a core focus.
 My goal has been to improve my technical skills, push my creative boundaries, and develop a more consistent and intentional printing style.
-This has included revisiting older negatives with fresh eyes, trying out new materials, and refining my approach.
+This has included revisiting older negatives with fresh eyes, trying out new materials, and refining my approach to exposure, contrast control, and print finishing.

-This continued focus on darkroom printing has brought more clarity and intention to my photographic process and continues to shape how I think about making and presenting my work.
+This continued focus on darkroom printing—through projects, teaching, writing, and live sessions—has brought more clarity and intention to my photographic process and continues to shape how I think about making and presenting my work.